 - Clean the Port with Q-tips and Isopropyl Alcohol

 Using a hairdryer to dry out any water in the case can help greatly to remove any water inside the phone.

-If you do not have a hairdryer setting it in front of a fan for several hours can also help.
+If you do not have a hairdryer, placing the phone in front of a fan for a few hours can also help in some cases.

 The main thing is to try to dry the phone out from any water that may be inside.

 Rice is widely used to dry out wet smartphones after they get wet.

 Using rice is a great way to help remove moisture that may be inside the case.